 Here are a couple of most disappointing examples.

-This is a major shortcoming since DDNS one of the most powerful features of a router that opens up a lot of WAN applications.
+With the latest firmware update, the QHora-301W now has a DDNS feature.
+Unforatenly, it’s not a generic one.
+Instead, it’s tied to QNAP’s account, making it useless.
+This is a major shortcoming since DDNS one of the most powerful features of a router that opens up many WAN applications.

 Instead, you can hook the QHora-301W to a QNAP account for VPN and remote management.
 But then, well, the system is now part of QNAP’s server.
 (By the way, you will need this account if you choose to use its SD-WAN and QVPN features.)

-Sure, you can still use the router with DDNS, but you’ll need a device within the network to maintain the domain association.
-The point here is most home router, even a low-end one, has this feature built-in.
+Sure, you can still use the router with a third-party DDNS host, but you’ll need a device within the network to maintain the domain association.
+The point here is most home routers, even a low-end one, have this feature built-in.

 No SAMBA or NTFS support for USB